mineek/seprmvr64/README.md

 * Encrypted WiFi networks will always say "incorrect password" when trying to connect, use a open network.
 * TouchID / Passcode / FaceID are all broken, you can't use them.
 * You have a NULL passcode, every time you're asked for a passcode, any input should be accepted.
-* For some reason a lot of apps are missing on iOS 12/11, I'm trying to find a fix for this.
 * First boot ( the one with progress bar ) can take upto 1 hour, subsequent boots are normal.

 ## Guide